flutter/website/src/content/cookbook/navigation/set-up-universal-links.md

    Flutter project's `ios` folder.

   :::note
-  If you are using the third-party plugins to handle deep links, such as [app_links][],
+  If you are use a third-party plugins to handle deep links, such as [app_links][],
   Flutter's default deeplink handler will break these plugins.

-  Add A Key and Value pair `FlutterDeepLinkingEnabled` and `NO` to info.Plist if you prefer to use third-party plugins.
+  If you use a third-party plugin, add the key and value pair `FlutterDeepLinkingEnabled` and `NO` to info.Plist.
   :::

 ### Add associated domains